MattHuckins/LEMSv2-GPS/README.md

 ## Known issues

-  - If you attempt to set the time in a completely indoor location, void of windows, the time will be set to 01/01/2000.
+  - If the system is turned on inside in a completely indoor location, void of windows, the systems time will be set to 01/01/2000 due to a lack of satalite data.

   - It was randomly observed that the SD card failed initialize and properly store the data in 1 of the 30 trail runs prior to the write up.
 Research on forums indicates that the default SD library has been observed to behave unusually.